 Great Ocean Road

-The Great Ocean Road is perhaps the most famous Victoria landmark outside of Melbourne.
+The Great Ocean Road is perhaps the most famous Victoria landmarks outside of Melbourne.
 This stunning section of coastline, located southwest of Melbourne, is most known for its towering cliffs and sea stacks.

-Rent a car and go for a day trip along this route.
+It’s one of the best road trips in Victoria, so we highly recommend renting a car and going for a little trip along this route.
 Be sure to see the Twelve Apostles, Loch Arch Gorge, and the Great Otway National Park, which is located to the north of the Great Ocean Road.